I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 Some services like Mailchimp may seem easier and cheaper to use, but they do not offer the marketing capabilities that Aweber offers.

 For just $19 a month you are free to send an unlimited number of emails to up to 500 subscribers.
-This email marketing tool is only $4 more expensive than GetResponse, but a way cheaper than ConvertKit, whose price starts with $29 a month for the same number of subscribers.
+This email blast software is only $4 more expensive than GetResponse, but a way cheaper than ConvertKit, whose price starts with $29 a month for the same number of subscribers.

 4. Constant contact

-Constant Contact is a good and transparent email marketing tool for entry-level users.
+Constant Contact is a good and transparent email marketing platform for entry-level users.
+It will hardly beat Mad Mimi in simplicity, though, but it is a way better than Mad Mimi in terms of features.

 Different varieties of design templates, a free stock image gallery and a powerful editor for smooth customisation create an enjoyable experience for those who are not into coding at all.